mpdcampbell/traefik-geoip-filter/README.md

 </br>
 _____
 ### TL;DR: How do I use this?
-- Make a free MaxMind account to get a license key.
+- Make a free MaxMind account to get an account ID and license key.
 - Download [docker-compose.example.yml](/docker-compose.example.yml) and add the lines to your traefik config as instructed.
-- Replace the dummy key in the example.
+- Replace the dummy ID and key in the example.
 - Replace the location variables: countries go in COUNTRY_CODES, locations smaller than countries go in SUB_CODES.
 - Start up the container with ``docker-compose -f docker-compose.example.yml up -d``
 - Check the logs with ``docker logs -tf geoipfilter`` to confirm it's working.